ZanzyTHEbar/Smart-Air-Filter-Project/README.md

 # :man_technologist:

-# Purbright Controller

-# :cat: Purbright Controller :cat2:

-# Purbright Controller README
+## Smart Air Filter Project Controller

+## :cat: Air Filter Project for Cats and Home :cat2:

-This repo is dedicated to the **Purbright Controller**, an automated system for purifying cat litter air.
+This repo is dedicated to the **Smart Air Filter Project**, an automated system for purifying cat litter air.

 # WHAT IS THIS PROJECT

-This project is dedicated to designing PCB and programming files to bring the Purbright product to mass manufacturing.
+This project is dedicated to designing PCB and programming files to bring Smart Air Filtering to the DIY community.
+Using water as the filtration medium, no need for expensive consumable filters.

 # Things to Do